calaldees/TeachProgramming/book/README.md

     * Creativity - what end of the trumpet to blow into - self directed
     * Equipment - cost? access? schools? portable?
         * Space
+        * Scavenge old computers for linux (kind of difficult now)
     * Ongoing skill development
         * Constant (show have time - self directed)
         * CS graduates that don't know CS
     * Assessment
-        * Test center, verbal presentation, digital artifact not suffect
+        * Test center, verbal presentation. because digital artifact are not suffect (citation - I know I have some)
         * leadership (assessed in PE)
         * real national qualification
         * function -> function that calls a function, iteration -> nested iteration